JULIAN OF

 the night in vigil.

-Antony.
-"From old time, my brother, I have known that thou wert a
+to Antony.
+"From old time, my brother, I have known that thou

-dweller in these parts: from old time God had promised that thou,
+wert a dweller in these parts: from old time God had promised

-my fellow-servant, wouldst come to me.
-But since the time has come
+that thou, my fellow-servant, wouldst come to me.
+But since the

-for sleeping, and (for I have ever desired to be dissolved and to
+time has come for sleeping, and (for I have ever desired to be

-to leave him but take him with him as a fellow-traveller on that
+not to leave him but take him with him as a fellow-traveller on

 "Thou must not," said the other, "seek thine own, but another's